harry-thorpe/Intergenic_selection_paper/README.md

-# Intergenic_selection_paper
+# Intergenic selection paper

-Code for running the analysis in the paper
+This repository contains the code for running the analysis in the paper.

+##Dependencies

+* Perl >= 5.8.3

+##Instructions